nklose/HTP/README.md

 A CLI-based hacking strategy game/MMO which is deployed on a Linux SSH server.
 Clients interact through an SSH client.
 The game should be hosted on a *nix server.

 # Deployment
-1. Install an SSH server and allow remote connectionse
+1. Install an SSH server and allow remote connections

   1.1.
 Open a terminal and type `sudo apt-get install openssh-server`